How to start an online resale business: 9 steps for beginners (2026)

 Listing tip 2: Make your photos do the heavy lifting

-Those captivating, well-lit pictures that you learned in the second strategy will help keep your shoppers’ attention.
+Those captivating, well-lit pictures that you learned in Step 5 will help keep your shoppers’ attention.
 Here’s how to configure each photo to shine a positive light on your products:

 Build simple systems that reduce decision-making and keep every task easy to repeat as your workflow grows by following these system-building tips: